News and Information

 PKD Foundation Chapters are invited to participate in this exclusive, online educational conference!
 PKD experts from across the United States will discuss topics that are important to PKD patients.

-If you have any questions concerning support meetings, please email our Volunteer Chapter Coordinators, Micaela, at email@example.com.
+Online registration for this event is now closed, however, everyone is welcome to join!
+If you are interested in attending or if you have any questions concerning support meetings, please email our Volunteer Chapter Coordinators, Micaela, at firstname.lastname@example.org.

 Connecticut Walk for PKD